Interprets the lensfunction as a python function, does it, then returns the new location of each point for every point.

 raise ValueError(

-"If the lens function is given as a list of numbers, it must have the same length as the number of points in the point cloud."
+"If the lens function is given as a list of numbers, it must have the same length as the number of points."

 )